ReMix: Syberia 'To the Land of the Great Mammoths'

 Thanks for the kind words guys!
 Here's a long ramble as my gratitude:

 In the months after I originally submitted I was constantly learning more and so I can understand the criticisms of the judges, especially zircon comment about cymbals.
-Chalk it up to newbie-ness :P It all kind of makes me wish for some kind of upgrade to the whole WIP idea, though, since although it was nice recieving compliments in the WIP thread, there is a huge gap between satisfying the WIP board and satisfying the panel (though on second glance at my thread someone did mention the cymbals).
-I had tried to contact one judge through PM to get a pre-submission opinion and got a "need more info" reply, and no reply when I provided that (coincidentally that was one of the judges who voted "NO" rather starkly to this mix on the panel).
-So I thought that the judges didn't like being "presubmitted" so I refrained from contacting the others, thinking I might come off as pestering.
-But no going back now =P I just wish there was some way to really verify that you're mix is as panel worthy as possible before submitting and waiting.
-But I understand, people are busy, have lives, etc, etc.
+Chalk it up to newbie-ness It does kind of annoy me that I had tried to contact one judge through PM to get a pre-submission opinion and got a "need more info" reply, and no reply when I provided that (coincidentally that was one of the judges who voted "NO" rather starkly to this mix on the panel).
+I don't know if I will submit more, as I feel like the WIP process isn't too rewarding without proper feedback.

 I did realize I was entering shaky territory by creating an orchestral mix to an orchestral soundtrack, so I can see why some people would think it's not "different" enough to qualify.
 But, my main goal was to interpret and build the melody in the way I wanted, and in a cinematic sort of tone.
 But it was still a fantastical, orchestral arrangement of a fantastical, orchestral original source.
 I knew I was kind of toeing the line, and I would have completely understood if it had been rejected because of that fact, but I'm happy it worked out in the end.